anse

 245 boulevard Michelet – 13009

-3. Limmat, the Swiss bistro at Cours Julien
+3. Limmat, the Swiss bistro on Cours Julien

-It's like the perfect vacation home: a terraced patio covered in graffiti, delicate dishes with a touch of the sea, a chef (Lili Gadola) from Switzerland, and nature wine that will wow you.
-The menu changes based on what’s fresh, the fish comes from the Old Port, and the service is wonderfully gentle.
-You feel right at home, away from the noise, like you're at a friend's place who has excellent taste.
+It’s like the dream vacation home: a terrace with steps covered in graffiti, a delicate and ocean-inspired menu, a chef (Lili Gadola) from Switzerland, and nature wines that are simply breathtaking.
+The menu changes based on what’s fresh, the fish comes from the Old Port, and the service is oh-so-gentle.
+You feel right at home, away from the noise, like at a friend’s place who has outstanding taste.

 Voir cette publication sur Instagram